 We are further required to pay down the term loans with proceeds from certain asset sales, net of taxes, or borrowings, that are not otherwise reinvested in the business, as provided in the Amended and Restated Credit Agreement.
-As of March 31, 2023, we have reinvested \$245 million of the proceeds from the disposition of AirCentre.
-Additional reinvestments are expected prior to May of 2023.
-To the extent not considered reinvested into the business, any remaining proceeds from the disposition of AirCentre, net of taxes, will be used to pay down the term loans.
+As of September 30, 2023, we had reinvested, or are bound by contractual terms to reinvest, \$277 million of the proceeds from the disposition of AirCentre.
+If we ultimately do not reinvest these proceeds that are subject to such contractual terms within a 180-day period, we are required to apply those proceeds to pay down additional debt.
+On May 24, 2023, we prepaid \$48 million in principal and unaccrued interest on 2021 Term Loan B-2, 2022 Term Loan B-1 and 2022 Term Loan B-2, using the remaining net cash proceeds from the sale of AirCentre, in accordance with the contractual terms of the Amended and Restated Credit Agreement dated February 19, 2023.